jorgebucaran/fisher/README.md

 ### Event system

-Plugins are notified as they are being installed, updated, or removed via [fish events](https://fishshell.com/docs/current/cmds/emit.html).
+Plugins are notified as they are being installed, updated, or removed via [Fish events](https://fishshell.com/docs/current/cmds/emit.html).

 > `--on-event` functions must already be loaded when their event is emitted.
 So, put your event handlers in the `conf.d` directory.